Trushita2603/TalentTrace/README.md

-# Adding the Backend and Frontend setup sections more explicitly into the README content.

-readme_content_with_setups = """# 🧩 Job Portal Application
+# 🧩 Job Portal Website

-Welcome to the **Job Portal Application** — a modern full-stack web application designed to connect job seekers with employers, featuring an intuitive UI, secure authentication, and a dynamic search experience.
+Welcome to the **Job Portal Website** — a modern full-stack web application designed to connect job seekers with employers, featuring an intuitive UI, secure authentication, and a dynamic search experience.

 ---